REMOVAL AND CHANGE OF DIRECTORS IN NIGERIA

 Therefore, every company seeking to remove or replace a director must comply with the provisions of the Companies and Allied Matters Act.

-By the Corporate & Commercial Law Department at the Resolution Law Firm, Nigeria
+By the Corporate & Commercial Law Team t at the Resolution Law Firm, Nigeria